mieubrisse/personal-writing/an-efficient-writing-system/post.md

 Steal what you like from it.

-> ⚠️  I heavily use the terminal and automation.
+> ⚠️  I heavily use tech.
 If you're not comfortable with this... you need to be, because it gives you insane efficiency. 😜

 The repo
 --------